bitcoin-sv/minerid-reference/README.md

 ### dataRefsTxData config file

 The `dataRefsTxData` config file defines what must be contained in a new dataRefs transaction.
 Its expected location is the `~/.minerid-client/:alias` folder.
 If this config file exists, then the Generator is instructed to create and return a dataRefs op_return output script(s) through `GET /datarefs/:alias/opreturns` request.
-The first call to 'GET /opreturn/:alias/:blockHeight([0-9]+)/:dataRefsTxId' method creates a new `dataRefs` config file (or overwrites the existing one) based on the existing `dataRefsTxData` configuration and `dataRefsTxId` specified in the request.
+The first call to `GET /opreturn/:alias/:blockHeight([0-9]+)/:dataRefsTxId` method creates a new `dataRefs` config file _(or overwrites the existing one)_ based on the existing `dataRefsTxData` configuration and `dataRefsTxId` specified in the request.
 The entire content of the `dataRefs` config file is then added to the miner-info document under **extensions** section.

 #### Example
 ```console